Colombia Adoption Program

 The following day, Adopt Abroad’s Colombian representative will file documents with the Family Court petitioning to finalize your Colombian adoption.
 The Colombian judge will sign the decree of adoption approximately 4 to 20 days after receiving the petition to adopt your Colombian child.

 Once the adoption decree is received the final steps for your Colombian adoption can take place.
 Upon receipt of the Colombian adoption decree our facilitator can apply to obtain a new birth certificate and a Colombian passport for your adopted child.
 After these papers have been received your child is required to undergo a full medical exam by a Colombian physician approved by the U.S. Consulate.
 The Colombian physician will do the evaluation and with this information the Article 23 letter can be obtained.
 The Article 23 letter certifies that the adoption complies with the Hague convention.

 When you return home to the U.S.A. with your Colombian child, the adoption is fully recognized.
 Your Colombian child will automatically obtain US citizenship.
 Approximately 45 days after you return to the U.S.A. with your Colombian child you will receive a certificate of citizenship in the mail. back to listing >>

 Colombia requires four post placement visits after you return to the U.S.A. with your Colombian child.
 The visits are required at 3, 9, 15 and 21 months after you return to the U.S.A.
 This information is compiled and forwarded to the Colombian adoption officials to assure them that the children who have been adopted from Colombia are doing well.
 It is extremely important that families comply with the post placement requirements for their Colombian adoption.

 The Colombian adoption program is one of the least expensive international adoption programs available.
-Adopt Abroad’s Colombian Program fees are $12,500.00 for 1 child.
+Adopt Abroad Colombian Adoption Program Fee Schedule (PDF).

 The above fee does not include costs such as flight, accommodation, the home study, post placement, USCIS processing, dossier authentication and such.
 As with all interntional adoption programs fees quoted may change at any time. back to listing >>